 7. Marconi was an Italian delegate at the Paris peace conference

 The rejection of Italy’s claims during this Paris meeting is part of what pushed Marconi and other Italians to join the fascist movements of Benito Mussolini.
-The fascist programme was advertised as a chance to restore Italy’s lustre and power.
+The fascist program was advertised as a chance to restore Italy’s luster and power.

 8. Marconi was invoiced with founding both the BBC and NBC

 This group helped to launch the original British Broadcasting Company when television emerged in the United Kingdom.
 Over in the US, The Radio Corporation of America, which built the NBC station, was created after the forced takeover of Marconi assets in 1919.

 9. Marconi lived in a Yacht

 Interestingly, for almost two decades, Guglielmo Marconi shunned the average family home, preferring to live on a Yacht that he named the “Elettra.”
-The boat wasn’t exactly humble – at around 220 feet in size.
-Elettra was originally designed for an Austrian prince, and Marconi purchased it from the British government after the first world war.
-The yacht featured its own lab and 35 members of staff.
-Surprisingly, Marconi also decided to give his daughter the same name as his boat.
+The boat wasn’t exactly humble – at around 220 feet (67.06 meters) in size.

-10. Marconi was honoured after his death
+10. Marconi was honored after his death

 Although the Vatican reported that Marconi had died a Christian death, other experts say that he refused the last rites of the church.